For more on fragrance-free products and my personal journey, check out:

 Try my go-to fragrance-free laundry products!

-Spot treatments for stains and/or odors: Vital Oxide (spray, rub, wash, don't let dry), Grandma's Lye Soap (prewash spot to remove stain), BabyGanics Stain Eraser (pretreat then wash), Thursday Plantation Tea Tree Oil (add to wash cycle to freshen)
+Spot treatments for stains and/or odors: Vital Oxide (spray, rub, wash, don't let dry; note: no added fragrance, but has slight chalky-mint smell), Grandma's Lye Soap (prewash spot to remove stain), BabyGanics Stain Eraser (pretreat then wash), Thursday Plantation Tea Tree Oil (add to wash cycle to freshen)

-Laundry soaps: Allersearch Allergen Wash (all-purpose, my first choice, even for delicates), Tide Free & Gentle (occasionally when I need a petroleum-based surfactant cleaner)
+Laundry soaps: Allersearch Allergen Wash (all-purpose, my first choice, even for delicates), Tide Free & Gentle (occasionally when I need a petroleum-based surfactant cleaner; ingredient list)

 Whitening and brightening: Chlorine-Free bleach (any brand), Clorox (regular, not splash-less)